cjneely10/TARA-Analysis/README.md

 ### Installation

-This visualizer requires a modern browser and a system that can support NodeJS/React.
+This visualizer requires a modern browser.

 - Dependencies: `conda`, `git`.
 - All libraries in the `packages.txt` file (installable with `apt-get`).